Normally Open vs Normally Closed Solenoid Valve

 Figure 1: A normally closed 2-way solenoid valve

 Understanding the key differences between normally open (NO) and normally closed (NC) solenoid valves is crucial for selecting the appropriate type for an application.
 NO solenoid valves allow fluid flow when de-energized, while NC solenoid valves block flow in the same state.
 This article overviews the design differences between normally open and normally closed solenoid valves, how they work, and when to use each type.
-Learn more about the design and working of solenoid valves in our solenoid valve overview article.

 Table of contents